mr-dilshad/Blissful-Zen-Yoga/README.md

 ## Acknowledgment

 Thanks to everyone who gives feedback on my solution.
-It definitely helps you find new ways to code and find easier solutions!
+It definitely helped me find new ways to code and find easier solutions!